Resume Writing

 Rule #4: Use Standard Section Headings

 ATS parsers search for specific section headers.
-If you name your experience section “Where I’ve Worked” instead of “Work Experience” or “Professional Experience,” the parser might miss it entirely.
+Name your experience section “Where I’ve Worked” instead of “Work Experience”?
+The parser might miss it entirely.

 Use these exact headings:

-• Contact Information (or just your name + details at top)
+• Contact Information (or name + details at top)

 • Work Experience (or “Professional Experience”)